2021 Nepal Super League

 The 2021 Nepal Super League was the first season of the Nepal Super League, the first professional franchise based club football league of Nepal.
-A total of seven franchises participated in the tournament played at the Dasharath Rangasala from 24 April to 15 May 2021.
+Seven franchises participated in the tournament played at the Dasharath Rangasala from 24 April to 15 May 2021.
 Kathmandu Rayzrs won the title after beating Dhangadhi FC in the final on 15 May 2021.

 Venue

-All matches were held at the Dasarath Rangasala in Kathmandu, Nepal.
+All matches were played at the Dasarath Rangasala in Kathmandu.